jornada-im/jrn-db-utils/template_dir/README.md

 ## Build scripts

 The build scripts here prepare the data and metadata for publication using various R packages.
-The dataset may be published using the scripts, or manually using the [EDI portal](https://portal-s.edirepository.org).
+The resulting EML and data entities may be published using the scripts, or manually using the [EDI portal](https://portal-s.edirepository.org).

-* build_210000000_dataset.R - Basic build script that formats & QA/QCs data in `source_data/` and writes publishable data files to the working directory (`./`)
+* `build_210000000_dataset.R` - Basic build script that formats & QA/QCs data in `source_data/` and writes publishable data files to the working directory (`./`)
-* build_210000000_eml.R - Creates an eml file and optionally uploads data entities and pushes the package to EDI using APIs.
+* `build_210000000_eml.R` - Creates an EML file and optionally uploads data entities and pushes the package to EDI using APIs.
-* build_210000000_eml_jerald.R - same as above, but uses the [jerald](https://github.com/jornada-im/jerald) R package.
+* `build_210000000_eml_jerald.R` - same as above, but uses the [`jerald`](https://github.com/jornada-im/jerald) R package.

 ## How to make EML and publish the dataset